AstrobioMike/NASA-GeneLab-working/Amplicon/Illumina/README.md

 Jonathan Galazka (GeneLab Project Scientist)
 Anushree Sonic (Genelab Configuration Manager)

 * The processing is currently implemented as a Snakemake workflow.
-An example snakefile is [here](Snakefile).
+A template Snakefile is [here](template-Snakefile).